snuffyDev/Beatbump/README.md

 - Search for songs, playlists, and videos
   - Note: all content is audio-only.
 - View Artist pages for your favorite content
+- Uses a custom wrapper around the YouTube Music API

 ## Development